remoteintech/remote-jobs/company-profiles/freeletics.md

 ## Remote status

-Covid-19 pandemic situation changed the culture especially in engineering department.
-The company is open to hire talents remotely all across Germany.
+The covid-19 pandemic situation changed the culture, especially in the engineering department.
+The company is open to hiring talents remotely all across Germany.
+It has also registered entities in Poland and in Portugal.
+Remote employees are being treated in the same way as non-remote.
+There is a quarterly gathering in headquarter (Munich, Germany) to meet teams offline and get to know each other better.

 ## Region

 Europe.
-Germany (HQ), Poland or Portugal.
+Germany (HQ), Poland, or Portugal.

 ## Company technologies